Machine Learning for Shipwreck Segmentation from Side Scan Sonar Imagery: Dataset and Benchmark: Dataset Organization

 \subsubsection{Wreck Condition:}

 We leverage domain expert knowledge from scientists at TBNMS in order to assign wreck condition labels.
-Experts who have conducted dive surveys to inspect these ships provided a scale of 1-8 for wreck condition: 8 = complete and intact, 7 = complete but collapsed, 6 = semi-complete, 5 = partially intact, 4 = fragmented, 3 = fragmented and disarticulated, 2 = widely dispersed debris fields, and 1 = non-shipwreck cultural materials (e.g., artificial reef).
+Experts who have conducted dive surveys to inspect these ships provided a scale of 1-8 for wreck condition.
+There are five sites labeled 8 for complete and intact, one site labeled 7 for complete but collapsed, four sites labeled 6 for semi-complete, nine sites label 5 for partially intact, four sites labeled 4 for fragmented, two sites labeled 3 for fragmented and disarticulated, three sites labeled 2 for widely dispersed debris fields, and one site labeled 1 for non-shipwreck cultural materials.